 Deepfakes are only one form of AI, though arguably pose the most direct reputational risk.

-I am crowdsourcing examples of AI risks of all kinds that have spilled into the public domain via my AI/machine learning controversy, incident and crisis database.
+I am collecting examples of AI risks in the public domain via my AI and Algorithmic Incident and Controversy Repositry.

 Accurate and fair contributions are welcome.